-Iran's nuclear program has been a paramount U.S. concern in part on the assumption that a nuclear armed Iran would likely become more assertive in trying to influence the policies of regional states and in supporting regional leaders and groups that oppose U.S. interests and allies.
-Iran could conclude that the United States would hesitate to use military pressure against it if it possessed nuclear weapons.
-U.S. policymakers also have expressed concern that Iran's acquisition of a nuclear weapon would produce a nuclear arms race in one of the world's most volatile regions.
+Iran's nuclear program has been a paramount U.S. concern in part on the assumption that a nuclear armed Iran would likely become more assertive in the region and internationally.
+A nuclear-armed Iran might conclude that the United States would hesitate to use military pressure against it.
+U.S. policymakers also have asserted that Iran's acquisition of a nuclear weapon would produce a nuclear arms race in one of the world's most volatile regions and that Iran might transfer nuclear technology to extremist groups or countries.
 Israeli leaders describe an Iranian nuclear weapon as a threat to Israel's existence.
-There are also concerns that Iran might transfer nuclear technology to extremist groups or countries.
-U.S. officials have indicated that the JCPOA, assuming Iran implements it fully, reduces the threat posed by Iran, even if it fails to moderate Iran's foreign and defense policies.
+U.S. officials have asserted that Iran is fully implementing the JCPOA and that the threat of a nuclear-armed Iran has receded.

 Iran's nuclear program became a significant U.S. national security issue in 2002, when Iran confirmed that it was building a uranium enrichment facility at Natanz and a heavy water production plant at Arak.
-The perceived threat from Iran's program escalated significantly in 2010, when Iran began enriching to 20% U-235, which is relatively easy technically to enrich further to weapons-grade uranium (90%+).
+The perceived threat escalated significantly in 2010, when Iran began enriching to 20% U-235, which is relatively easy to enrich further to weapons-grade uranium (90%+).
 Another requirement for a nuclear weapon is a triggering mechanism that an International Atomic Energy Agency report on December 2015, based on years of investigation, concluded Iran researched as late as 2009.
 The United States and its partners also have insisted that Iran must not possess a nuclear-capable missile.